1973 Pacific hurricane season

-The 1973 Pacific hurricane season was an event in tropical cyclone meteorology.
-The most important system this year was Hurricane Ava, which was the most intense Pacific hurricane known at the time.
+All tropical cyclones this season formed in the eastern north Pacific Ocean, often off the coast of Mexico.
+Most systems traveled generally westward or northwestward, and two reached as far as the waters south of the Hawaiian Islands.
+The most significant system this year was Hurricane Ava, which was the most intense Pacific hurricane on record at the time.
 Several other much weaker tropical cyclones came close to, or made landfall on, the Pacific coast of Mexico.
-The most serious of these was Hurricane Irah, which downed power and communication lines in parts of the Baja California Peninsula; the other landfalling storms caused rain and some flooding.
+Another was Hurricane Irah, which downed power and communication lines in parts of the Baja California Peninsula.
+Other landfalling storms caused rain and some flooding.
 No tropical cyclone this season caused any deaths.